* Prices buoyed by U.S. dollar at 3-year lows

 * Market generally supported by OPEC/Russia supply restraint

-* Rising U.S. output still casts shadow over OPEC-led cuts
+* But rising U.S. casting shadow over OPEC-led output cuts

-* U.S. crude production edges towards 10 million bpd (Adds Brent/Dollar chart, updates prices)
+* U.S. crude production edges towards 10 million bpd (Recasts, adds chart)

-Brent crude futures, the international benchmark for oil prices, hit a session high of $71.05 per barrel - the highest since early December 2014 - before dipping back to $70.86 by 0801 GMT.
-That was still up 32 cents, or 0.5 percent from the last close.
+Brent crude futures, the international benchmark for oil prices, were at almost $71 per barrel - $70.98 a barrel at 0232 GMT - a level not seen since early December 2014 and up 45 cents, or 0.6 percent, from their last close.

-U.S. West Texas Intermediate (WTI) crude futures climbed to $66.35 per barrel, also the highest level since early December 2014, before dipping to $66.14.
-That was still up 0.8 percent from the last settlement.
+U.S. West Texas Intermediate (WTI) crude futures climbed to $66.32 per barrel, also the highest level since early December 2014, and 1 percent above their last settlement.

-Both crude benchmarks have risen by almost 60 percent since the middle of last year.
+Both crude benchmarks are up by almost 60 percent since the middle of last year.

-Price have been supported by supply restrictions led by the Organization of the Petroleum Exporting Countries (OPEC) and Russia, the world's biggest oil producer.
-The output cuts started last year and are set to last throughout 2018.
+Price support has also been coming from supply restrictions led by a group of producers around the Organization of the Petroleum Exporting Countries (OPEC) and Russia, which started last year and are set to last throughout 2018.

 U.S. crude inventories <C-STK-T-EIA> fell 1.1 million barrels in the week to Jan.
 19, to 411.58 million barrels, the Energy Information Administration (EIA) said on Wednesday.

-That is the lowest seasonal level since 2015 and below the five-year average of about 420 million barrels.
+That's the lowest seasonal level since 2015 and below the U.S. five-year average around 420 million barrels.

-A weakening dollar often results in financial traders taking investments out of currency markets and putting money into commodity futures like crude.
+A weakening dollar often results in financial traders taking investment out of currency markets and into commodity futures like crude.

-Analysts said rising oil prices would likely start to have an inflationary effect.
+Analysts said that rising oil prices would likely start to have an inflationary effect.

 "Higher oil prices will eventually be reflected in higher consumer prices as the costs of transport of most goods will rise," said William O'Loughlin, investment analyst at Australia's Rivkin Securities.